15 MOST POPULAR HYBRID CARS

 4. Ford Fusion Hybrid

 Ford Fusion is widely known for its seamless transition between gas to electric power and vice-versa.
 Most reviewers reporting comfortable seating and smooth driving experience.
 Apart from responsive driving, the Ford Fusion is to known to provide a myriad of driver assistance options, which make driving a breeze.
 Automatic headlights, a sync system that can be trigged by the driver’s voice, and option of parental control for volume and speed makes this beauty one of the top hybrid vehicles.
 However, the infotainment system is a bust with many drivers reporting that it isn’t user-friendly.
-Still, this Ford model is a feasible option for those seeking a comfortable driving experience.
+Still, this Ford model is a feasible option for those seeking a comfortable driving experience.5.
+Toyota Avalon

 Toyota Avalon has all the features that any typical hybrid car has, but what makes it different is its palatial interiors.
 Using some of the finest of materials, Toyota has created a visually-appealing design that will impress your family members, friends and colleagues.
 It is extremely comfortable and has more than sufficient room for passengers.
 Fuel economy is average and most drivers are content with this hybrid vehicle.
-Other standard features include Bluetooth audio streaming, 6.1-inch touch-screen display, a USB port, 8 speakers from JBL and adaptive cruise control.
+Other standard features include Bluetooth audio streaming, 6.1-inch touch-screen display, a USB port, 8 speakers from JBL and adaptive cruise control.6.
+Renault Twizy

 This is undoubtedly a rare car with an idiosyncratic design and extremely compact feel.
 Made for two passengers, Renault Twizy makes a style statement like no other hybrid vehicle in the world.
 It’s the most affordable vehicle in the class and although it quickly goes from zero to thirty in merely four seconds, the Twizy comes with two major setbacks.
 It’s more of a quadricycle than a traditional car.
 It also lacks a battery that the driver has to procure on lease.
-It’s extremely light-weight and battery is fully charged in three and a half hours.
+It’s extremely light-weight and battery is fully charged in three and a half hours.7.
+Hyundai Sonata

 The Hyundai Sonata bags points in interior design and affordability though it is not that great in terms of fuel-efficiency and suave driving experience, compared to some of its competitors.
 The trunk and front seats are very spacious, and the vehicle provides many standard features at a modest price range.
 It has automatic climate control, heated front seats for staving off chilly winds, audio systems comprising 6 speakers, a USB port, satellite and HD radio, Bluetooth and a 4-inch touch-screen display.It is one of Hyundai’s limited hybrid models that offer some rivalry to Toyota and Honda.
 If you’re operating on a budget, it might be a good idea to test drive this model.